Dutch EU Opt-out On Asylum Could Take years: Wilders To AFP - UrduPoint

 The far-right leader also vowed to implement border controls to enforce the stricter asylum policy.

+A European Commission spokesman seemed to pour cold water over a potential opt-out, saying: "You cannot opt out of EU legislation...
+We are working on the basis of existing treaties and existing legislation."

+But the spokesman, Eric Mamer, added: "We will wait to see what a possible new Dutch government will formally propose."

-In the early hours of Thursday morning following marathon talks, top Dutch politicians finally sealed a deal outlining policies for a coalition in the coming years.
+In the early hours of Thursday, following marathon talks, top Dutch politicians finally sealed a deal outlining policies for a coalition in the coming years.

 But it still remains to be seen who will be prime minister of the EU's fifth-largest economy and key NATO member.